junglesta/shaman-blog/src/content/post/survive-nyepi-how.md

 ---
-title: "How do i survive Bali Nyepi day, the day of silence?"
+title: "How do I survive Bali Nyepi day, the day of silence?"
 description: "For Nyepi, just chill like a silent movie star—no talking, no lights, and pretend the internet doesn't exist.
 It's like a reboot for your soul, bro!"
 publishDate: "09 Mar 2024"
 tags: ["bali", "nyepi", "chill", "self-reflection", "oblivion", "silence", "zen", "meditation"]